wbsoft/parce/docs/source/doc.rst

 Using those base classes, it is not difficult to design a class that wraps an object representing a text document in a GUI editor.
-You need only to provide two methods in your wrapper: :meth:`~parce.document.AbstractDocument.text` to get all text, and :meth:`~parce.document.AbstractDocument._update_contents` to change the text programmatically.
-When the text is changed, ``AbstractDocument`` calls :meth:`~parce.document.AbstractDocument.contents_changed`, which in ``WorkerDocumentMixin`` is implemented to inform the TreeBuilder about a part of text that needs to be retokenized.
-Also your wrapper class should call ``contents_changed`` whenever the user has typed in the editor.
+You need only to provide two methods in your wrapper:
+:meth:`~parce.mutablestring.AbstractMutableString.text` to get all text, and :meth:`~parce.mutablestring.AbstractMutableString._update_text` to change the text programmatically.
+When the text is changed, :class:`~parce.document.AbstractDocument` calls :meth:`~parce.mutablestring.AbstractMutableString.contents_changed`, which in :class:`~parce.work.WorkerDocumentMixin` is implemented to inform the TreeBuilder about a part of text that needs to be retokenized.
+Also your wrapper class should call :meth:`~parce.mutablestring.AbstractMutableString.contents_changed` whenever the user has typed in the editor.

-Because a Document is basically a mutable string, we added some more nice methods to perform certain actions like search, replace, and substitution using regular expressions.
+Because a Document *is* basically a mutable string, we added some more nice methods to perform certain actions like search, replace, and substitution using regular expressions.
 And even undo/redo!
 See the :doc:`document module's documentation <document>`.